CarloSaccone/timeline/README.md

 # Timeline.js

-This is a fork of the timeline.js Raphaeljs' plugin by mquan.
+This is a fork of the timeline.js Raphaeljs' plugin by mquan (https://github.com/mquan/timeline).

 Actual implementation adds: